storywheel

 Rick Stuart, Roots And Fusion, Pure FM

-Up to the end of 2016, storywheel had played well received sets at the 2015 Leigh Folk Festival, The Goose Is Out, Artree, The Glad and New Roots at the Winemakers as well as headline sets at Loughton & Redbourn Folk Clubs.
+Up to the end of 2016, storywheel had played well received sets at the 2015 Leigh Folk Festival, (listen to 'One Day Soon' from the Leigh Festival 2015 CD 'Rivers, Rushes, Rodents & Regicide'), The Goose Is Out, Artree, The Glad and New Roots at the Winemakers as well as headline sets at Loughton & Redbourn Folk Clubs.
 Patricia then left to pursue a solo path (completing her album Artichokes & Cauliflowers in 2017) with Keith retaining the name storywheel.